Eleventh Sunday after Pentecost

 In a recent NY Times article, sociologist Joe Feagin emphasizes what we tend to forget or not bother to realize: “about 80 percent of this country’s four centuries have involved extreme racialized slavery and extreme Jim Crow legal segregation.”
 The extent of this injustice in both severity and over the course of 20-something generations has produced undeniable and grievous disparities that should frankly make us weep.

-A typical white household has 16 times the wealth of a black one
+A typical white household has 16 times the wealth of a black one•

-Black people are six times more likely to be incarcerated than white people, and black people killed by police are twice as likely as white people to be unarmed
+Black people are six times more likely to be incarcerated than white people, and

-Given this, how do we manifest the heavenly vision Ephesians call us to when we created a hell on earth for millions of our brothers and sisters in the name of Christ?
+Parents teach black children to navigate society differently as a matter of survivalGiven this, how do we manifest the heavenly vision Ephesians call us to when we created a hell on earth for millions of our brothers and sisters in the name of Christ?

 Speaking truthfully to one another and building a community characterized by unity, forgiveness, tenderheartedness and love is challenge enough when there exists a relative balance of power, trust, equitable access to resource and opportunity, and shared psychological and physical safety.
 But we have to work additionally against centuries of oppression and division of our own making, plus the resulting injustice.

 It’s not that far of a stretch to indict white America on a systemic level as the thieves that Paul entreats to give up their stealing and put in an honest day’s work.
 White people are equally privileged as black people are conversely disprivileged for no reason other than white men set up the power structures in this country to do just that.
 (If you are white and uncomfortable, it’s normal and there’s a name for it: White Fragility.
-Read this; don’t give up.)
-The status quo in this country should fundamentally disturb everybody with a conscience, and especially Christians.

 If your congregation is predominantly white, you may not have touched any of this save for offering prayers for our black brothers and sisters who are being killed by other white people.
 If your congregation is mostly people of a color other than “white,” you live in this every day in a way that white people have a hard time understanding, myself included.
 Surely there are exceptions to the former and few, if any, to the latter.